A topic from the subject of Analytical Chemistry in Chemistry.

 Key Points:

-• Analytical chemistry is the study of the chemical composition of substances.
+• Analytical chemistry is the science of obtaining, processing, and communicating information about the composition and structure of matter.

-• Analytical methods can be qualitative (identifying the presence of a substance) or quantitative (measuring the amount of a substance).
+• Analytical methods can be qualitative (identifying the components of a sample) or quantitative (measuring the amount of each component).

-• Analytical chemistry is used in a wide variety of fields, including environmental science, medicine, manufacturing, and food science.
+• Analytical chemistry is used in a wide variety of fields, including environmental science, medicine, materials science, forensics, and food science.

 Main Concepts: